angrykoala/wendigo/README.md

 Waits for an element to exists and be visible before clicking it.
 Recommended for clicking elements that may have a delay before appearing.

 > Only Css and XPath Selectors supported

+**tap(selector, index?)**
+Performs a touchscreen tap action, if the index parameter is set, only the nth element will be tapped.
+Returns the number of elements tapped.
+The interface is compatible with browser.click

+If two numbers are passed, the given coordinates are clicked.

 **check(selector)**
 Checks the first element matching given selector.
 Setting its checked property to true.